Contact us | Events calendar | Newsletter | Donate |

 The SNA Program preserves both public and private lands.

 We work with partners to establish preserves across Minnesota's landscape.
-Protection of multiple sites in each landscape region is a vital means of capturing the genetic diversity and preventing the loss of rare species, plant communities, and geologic formations.
-This strategy observes the wisdom of not putting all of your eggs in one basket.
+Protection of multiple sites in each landscape region is a vital means of capturing the genetic diversity and preventing the loss of communities, species, and features.
+This strategy observes the wisdom of not putting all of our eggs in one basket.

 State-administered Scientific and Natural Areas were initially authorized by the Minnesota Legislature in 1969 (M.S.
 84.033).
 The first Scientific and Natural Area, Rush Lake Island, was acquired in 1974 to preserve a heron rookery.